-To learn how to analyze data patterns and make conclusions based on them, I worked on starting my own startup business.
-As someone passionate about health and fitness, I would always have talks with my friends and colleagues about it.
-Then, I realized that many of them believed the health myth that being skinny means being healthy.
-So, I created Stayhearty: a health and fitness service business.
+To learn how to analyze data patterns better, I founded my own start-up.
+As a health and fitness enthusiast, I often had in-depth discussions regarding health issues.
+After realizing that many of my friends and family still believed the common misconception that being skinny means being healthy, I created Stayhearty, a health and fitness service business.
 Through deep analysis of my API survey, I learned exploratory data analysis, showing the pandemic’s effect on people’s workout routines which confirmed the interest of my target market.
 Additionally, I used competitive analysis to look at similar firm features that will allow me to innovate new ideas for Stayhearty.
-The process of creating my own business, gathering data to understand consumer needs, and constructing a business plan showed me the excitement of entrepreneurship.
+The process of creating my own business, gathering data to understand consumer needs, and constructing a business plan further cemented my interest in being an entrepreneur.

-Although these experiences have helped me develop a strong business mindset.
-I realized that my knowledge and skills still remain insufficient for me to accomplish my entrepreneurial objectives.
-Thus, I need to learn how to improve my business’s digital presence following technological advancement.
-UW’s Digital Media Marketing course is an excellent foundation for this.
-By learning quantitative models on digital marketing landscapes such as social media and understanding the marketing advantages of new methods.
-I will be able to utilize new online business models in my startup to reach a wider scope of individuals.
+Although these experiences have helped me develop a strong business mindset, I know that I still need to polish my knowledge and skills to accomplish my entrepreneurial objectives.
+Thus, I am highly interested in UW’s Digital Media Marketing course to learn how to improve my business’s digital presence following technological advancement.
+By learning quantitative models on digital marketing landscapes such as social media and understanding the marketing advantages of new methods, I will be able to utilize new online business models in my start-up to reach a wider market.

-As I aspire to grow my company internationally, I will need to understand the financial risk associated with forming a global corporation and how to access different sources of funding.
+Furthermore, in order to grow my company internationally, I need to understand the financial risks of forming a global corporation and how to access different sources of funding.
 By assessing different firms’ financial performance through UW’s entrepreneurial finance course, I will be able to learn strategic budgeting and improve my company’s cash flow to ensure the profitability of the firm.
-Moreover, the opportunity of taking courses taught by Prof. Benjamin Hallen will allow me to understand the strategies for increasing network ties and the roles of a global partnership, thus, enabling me to secure funding to build an MNC.
+Moreover, the course taught by Prof. Benjamin Hallen will teach me the strategies to increase network ties and the roles of a global partnership, which will enable me to secure funding to build my MNC in the future.

-In addition, I am very excited to join UW’s Society of Ecological health.
-Living in Indonesia, which has the largest archipelago with over 18,000 islands, I would frequently visit the beautiful oceans and go on exotic nature explorations.
+At UW, I am highly keen to join its Society of Ecological Health.
+Living in Indonesia, the largest archipelago with over 18,000 islands, I would frequently visit the beautiful oceans and go explore the natural landscapes.
 It was the only time I could get away from the hectic pace of Jakarta's traffic and noise pollution.
 However, when I visited Bali last summer, it was upsetting to see the overexploitation of marine life and pollution around the area.
 If this continues, our ecosystem will eventually perish.
-As I was raised in a household that valued nature it made me conscious of my role in protecting the environment.
-This inspired me to raise funds and participate in the Kurma Asih Sea Turtle conservation.
+As a member of an environmentally-conscious family, I knew that I had a role in protecting the environment.
+Thus, I volunteered at the Kurma Asih Sea Turtle conservation to help them raise funds.

-From the start, the dedication of each Kurma Asih volunteer to preserve the olive ridley sea turtle population was inspiring.
-However, despite all that, the conservation received limited funding due to the lack of exposure.
-So to garner more exposure and raise funds, I decided to use the recent popularity of tote bags and recycled-material shirts.
-While also using direct marketing via WhatsApp by adding a link to the conservation for people to directly connect with us.
+From the start, the dedication of each Kurma Asih volunteer to preserve the Olive Ridley sea turtle population was inspiring.
+However, the conservation had limited funding due to its lack of exposure.
+To garner more exposure and raise funds, I decided to use the recent popularity of tote bags and recycled-material shirts while using direct marketing via WhatsApp by adding a link to the conservation so that people could directly connect with us.